 Before & After Using ON1 Photo Raw 2017.5

 Now, I still don’t have much experience with editing my photos using the software.
 For this before and after, I played with some of the available effects.
 On1 Photo Raw comes with a bunch of photo effects to use and stack.
 I forget the one I used with this photo, but I tried to decrease some of the settings within it after applying.
-I still believe something is too strong.
+I still believe something is too strong. (cough that grass).
 It will take some time to find and consistently hit my own style in Photo Raw but it is so cool for exploring creativity.

 I don’t think I could use Photo Raw for client work yet.
 I don’t feel enough personal control for editing my architectural photography yet.
 The comfortability with control could come with more use, but I know that not all features are there if you compare ON1 Photo Raw vs Lightroom or ON1 Photo Raw vs Photoshop.
 I could send an image back and forth, but I don’t have that workflow thought out yet.

 The only element, of this before and after comparison, not done in ON1 Photo Raw is some noise reduction.
 I am currently testing out Neat Image for noise reduction before I buy it.
 It’s super powerful and has profiles available for the Sony A7II.
 It’s looking amazing so far and I’ve added it to my photography wishlist.
 The free demo lets you edit photos that are a max width of 1600px.

 What do you use for noise reduction?
 If you use anything.

 Thanks for your time in checking this out.
 This series is a great opportunity for me to try out some new software editing options and share results with you.
 I’m not sponsored by any company and these are my honest thoughts and experiences.
 Each of these software have ways to try them out before buying anything.
 I’ve already got ON1, but I’ll probably get Neat Image soon.
 On1 Photo Raw is available for free download and a 30 Day trial.